awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/custom-platforms.md

 ## Creating a Custom Platform<a name="custom-platform-creating"></a>

 To create a custom platform, the root of your application must include a platform definition file, `platform.yaml`, which defines the type of builder used to create the custom platform\.
-The format of this file is described in the [Platform\.yaml File Format](platform-yaml-format.md) topic\.
+The format of this file is described in [Platform\.yaml File Format](platform-yaml-format.md)\.
 You can create your custom platform from scratch, or use one of the [sample custom platforms](#custom-platforms-sample) as a starting point\.

 ## Using a Sample Custom Platform<a name="custom-platforms-sample"></a>

-One alternative to rolling your own custom platform is to use one of the platform definition archive samples to bootstrap your custom platform\.
+One alternative to creating your own custom platform is to use one of the platform definition archive samples to bootstrap your custom platform\.

 **Note**
 Do not use an unmodified sample custom platform in production\.
 The goal of the samples is to illustrate some of the functionality available for a custom platform, but they have not been hardened for production use\.